sebbdk/onewayup/readme.md

 Essentials todo list:
  * add a fuel meter that makes the user favor having speed
 	- too little speed will kill the engine - reconsider
+ * Gameover screen
+ * Startgame screen
+ * Quote "i don't wanna live on this planet anymore" when starting game
+	- show a image related to this meem on one of the buildings presented as a "add"

 Tweaks:

 Other:
- * Gameover screen
- * Startgame screen

  * Vary booster particle size depending on speed
  * Increase music speed depending on speed
  * Jetpack soundeffect
  * "wind" particle track on jetplanes
 		- make it a part of a animations for performance

  * Add clouds
  * Add sattelites to move diagonally